Earning Major/Minor Credit Abroad

 Complete the required forms:

-- Study Abroad Departmental Approval Form – meet with a department advisor to discuss your plans to study abroad and receive department approval
+- Study Abroad Departmental Approval Form – Meet with a department advisor to discuss your plans to study abroad and receive department approval.
+You must upload the signed form to your Northwestern study abroad application.

 Research the course descriptions of the classes you plan to take abroad and meet with a department advisor to discuss how they might correspond to major/minor requirements at Northwestern.